Hooker 'n Heat

+Hooker 'n Heat is a double album released by blues musician John Lee Hooker and the band Canned Heat in early 1971.

-It was the first of Hooker's albums to chart, reaching number 78 in the Billboard charts.
-Hooker plays unaccompanied on side one and "Alimonia Blues"; on the remainder of side two and "The World Today" and "I Got My Eyes on You" Hooker is accompanied by Wilson on various instruments.
+It was the first of Hooker's albums to chart, reaching number 73 on the Billboard 200 chart.
+Hooker plays unaccompanied on side one and "Alimonia Blues"; on the remainder of side two and "The World Today" and "I Got My Eyes on You" Hooker is accompanied by Alan Wilson on various instruments.
 The full band plays with Hooker on the rest of side three and all of side four.

+The song "Whiskey and Wimmen" was released as a single.

+Release and reception

+Hooker 'n Heat was released on January 15, 1971, and has received positive reviews from critics.
 The Penguin Guide to Blues Recordings describes the album as “one of the few occasions when younger musicians partnered [Hooker] to wholly beneficial effect.”